 Purple uplights have a drawback, it may affect image quality on camera phones since the image tends to look more blue than what it actually is.
 Purple wedding uplights are a darker color and this works well for intimate occasions.
 Dark colors feel more calm and also help enhance any dance floor vibe because it prevents your ballroom from feeling too bright.
 Rent purple uplighting if you think this fits your style.
 Feel good about this uplight color, purple is our most requested uplight color!

 Blue is a primary color so it tends to be very dark.
 Blue uplighting goes well with many formal events.
 The main reason why is because blue tends to feel royal.
 Most clients will choose blue uplights if they are working with a navy theme.
 The issue with navy color is that it lacks saturation.
-Blue wedding uplights will take a dull navy palette and add life to your event.
+Choosing a royal blue for wedding uplights will take a dull navy blue uplight color and add life to your event.

 The above photo example with blue uplighting shows you how this wedding color looks.
 Since blue is a primary color it lacks the amount of brightness you will find with the other colored uplighting recommended on this page.
 You need to consider your itinerary and make sure you have the right amount of brightness so that your dinner looks appetizing.
 You may consider raising the dimmer on your ballroom lighting.
 Rent blue uplighting and maybe even consider staggering a second color like teal or purple.
 Those colors work very well together.